mdx-js/mdx/contributing.md

 ### Write code

 Code contributions are very welcome.
 It’s often good to first create an issue to report a bug or suggest a new feature before creating a pull request to prevent you from doing unnecessary work.

+## Running the tests

+1.  `npm/yarn install`
+2.  `yarn lerna exec yarn install`
+3.  `yarn bootstrap`
+4.  `yarn test`

 ## Submitting an issue

 *   The issue tracker is for issues.
 Use chat for support
 *   Search the issue tracker (including closed issues) before opening a new issue
 *   Ensure you’re using the latest version of our packages